 - Increased tolerance – Heavy drinking over time leads to tolerance in which a person must drink more to feel the effects of the alcohol.
-If a loved one is unable to enjoy herself with a moderate amount of drinks, this is sign that her required intake level is dangerously high.
+If a loved one is unable to enjoy themself with a moderate amount of drinks, this is a sign that their required intake level is dangerously high.

 - Unwillingness to stop drinking – Someone who is truly in control of their drinking should have no issue about abstaining for a period of time; someone who isn’t in control will react with anger and offense.